Normalised Difference Vegetation Index (NDVI)

 Orbits are composited into three periods in each calendar month - the 1st-10th, 11th-20th and 21st-end of the month - by the NDVI Maximum Value Composite (MVC) method.
 Besides greatly reducing data volumes, compositing improves spatial completeness and temporal consistency at individual locations.
 After rejecting pixels with solar zenith angle exceeding 80°, these three sub-monthly composites are further composited by maximum NDVI value to produce the one-month composites on a 0.01x0.01 degree grid.
 These are averaged to a 0.05x0.05 degree grid, excluding sea pixels.

 Most of these NDVI and NDVI standardised anomaly maps are produced as both colour and black/white GIF images, with low and high resolution versions available in each case.
 The low resolution colour GIF images are the ones usually displayed, with links to the other three types placed under the main image.
 Place names are found on the high resolution versions.
 Portable Document Format (PDF) versions of the images are also generated for high-quality printing.
 Please note however that the PDF version is not archived for reasons of space.
-PDF versions of older maps may be obtained from the National Climate Centre via feedback form, but charges may be imposed for their provision.
+PDF versions of older maps may be obtained via feedback form, but charges may be imposed for their provision.

 The map projections used are either Cylindrical Equidistant (CE) or Lambert Conformal (LC).
 The Lambert Conformal projection takes three parameters; the central longitude (in degrees east of the Greenwich Meridian) and two standard parallels of latitude (in degrees south of the equator).